 Designing and installing the fire stop correctly is the final step

 Joints move and may present a weakness in fire containment

 BIS Standards & ECBC norms for Cladding Materials

-BIS codes are generally referred for technical details and submission guidelines, which are required to get necessary approvals for fire safety of the project.
+BIS codes are generally referred to for technical details and submission guidelines, which are required to get necessary approvals for the fire safety of the project.
 BIS standards for cladding materials follow the British norms of material classification for fire safety, to be rated as Class 1 as per BS 476 part 7, notes Khanna.

 ECBC (The Energy Conservation Building Code) has set specific parameters for constructing an energy-efficient exterior facade of a building, points out Handa.
 The norms specify that a building can be up to 60% covered with glass, in which case a superior quality glass is preferred that is good for thermal performance.
-ECBC standards are incorporated in the design by making the simulation model in the software’s which help the project to make it energy efficient.
+ECBC standards are incorporated in the design by making the simulation model in the software which helps the project to make it energy efficient.
 All parameters of the facade are checked, and solutions are created to check the maximum efficiency.

 According to ECBC norms:

 Glazing panels should be provided with tempered glass for venting out fumes and for fracturing the glass into smaller pieces.

 The space between the slab and facade spandrel is to be provided with fire stops and a fire-rated GI backup panel to stop the fire from travelling from one floor to another.